 Mobile premium services

-Mobile premium services include news, financial data, weather information, horoscopes, mobile ringtones, adult services, games, competitions and chat services provided via mobile phones.
-They are offered from numbers starting with 19 and are often provided at a much higher cost than a standard mobile call.
+Mobile premium services have phone numbers that start with 19.
+They deliver news, financial data, weather information, horoscopes, mobile ringtones, adult services, games, competitions, and chat services to mobile phones.
+They can be very expensive.